testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 We'll look into all three core concepts in detail in the next few sections.

-> It's highly recommend to read through [Docker overview](https://docs.docker.com/get-started/overview/) before moving on.
+> It's highly recommended to read through [Docker overview](https://docs.docker.com/get-started/overview/) before moving on.

 ## Dockerfile